HardlyDifficult/Tutorials/Chapter3.md

 The other fields in DeathEffectFlash may be used to control how quickly flash occurs as well as how it accelerates over time.
 You could play with these values or modify the formula use in FlashToDeath to create your own effect.

 <hr></details>
-<details><summary>Why not simply sum the time used in WaitForSeconds instead of max with deltaTime?</summary>
+<details open><summary>Why not simply sum the time used in WaitForSeconds instead of max with deltaTime?</summary>

 In the following example, we are requesting the coroutine sleep for a period of time: